 In the 1600s, Sicily was experiencing a famine under Spanish rule.
 On December 13th, St. Lucia saved the island when a ship packed with wheat arrived at ports in Palermo and Siracusa.

-Every year on December 13th, Sicilians abstain from eating bread or pasta for twenty-four hours — and one of the most commonly cooked specialties are the rice balls known as arancini (or arancine, depending on which side of the island you’re on).
-While this marks a special day where arancini always makes it onto the menu, you’ll see them available year-round.
+Every year on December 13th, Sicilians abstain from eating bread or pasta for twenty-four hours, and one of the most commonly cooked specialties is the rice balls known as arancini (or arancine, depending on which side of the island you’re on).
+While this marks a special day where arancini always make it onto the menu, you’ll see them available year-round.

 You’ll find arancini throughout Italy, but they originated in Sicily and are popular eats any day of the year.
-These little balls of rice typically get deep-fried and are loaded with a meat sauce or ham and some cheese.
+These little balls of rice are typically deep-fried and loaded with a meat sauce, ham, and some cheese.

 Brioche con Gelato

 Gelato for breakfast?
 Don’t mind if we do!
-Make like a Sicilian and eat brioche con gelato first thing in the morning.
+Make like a Sicilian and eat brioche con gelato for breakfast.
 As it sounds, Italian gelato is sandwiched into a toasted, buttery, fluffy bun.
 The brioche soaks up the gelato as it melts, and you can eat this just like you would a sandwich or use the small gelato spoon from the gelateria to scoop it.

 Sicilians also love a brioche con granita.
 An iced treat made of simple sugar, water, and flavorings, a granita has a smooth yet slightly icy texture.
 In Messina, a Sicilian destination well-known for its coffee granita — a perfect pairing with a toasty bun to start the day.